CITY CENTRE PARKING

 Please note that after booking you will receive two confirmation emails – a payment receipt email and a parking pass email (with your number plate included).
 Please only print the parking pass email.

-Park and Ride will be available to pre-book HERE.
+Park and Ride is now available to pre-book below:

 Please be aware that thousands of people will be aiming for the start of the race at the same time as you.
 Please allow plenty of time to arrive in time for the start of your race (9:00 am marathon, 9:45 am 10K).